Site icon Six Fishes

 炙甘草 zhì gān căo Radix et Rhizoma Glycyrrhizae Praeparata cum Melle 2-3g

-The actions of the formula are: to clear summerheat, supplement the qi, strengthens the spleen, and dry dampness.
+The actions of the formula are to clear summerheat, supplement the qi, strengthen the spleen, and dry dampness.
 The symptoms include fever, headaches, thirst, sweating, a sensation of heaviness, and loose stools.

 Formula Analysis: